kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - **Sharing Host Namespaces**:
-  There are some limitations in the Linux kernel and in the runtimes that prevents sharing other host namespaces when the host user namespace is not shared.
+  There are some limitations in the Linux kernel and in the runtimes that prevent sharing other host namespaces when the host user namespace is not shared.
-  TODO(Mauricio): Put links to those limitations?
+  - Mounting `mqueue` (`/dev/mqueue`) is not allowed from a process in a user namespace that does not own the IPC namespace.
+Pods with `hostIPC=true` and `userNamespaceMode=Pod|Cluster` can fail.
+  - Mounting `procfs` (`/proc`) is not allowed from a process in a user namespace that does not own the PID namespace.
+Pods with `hostPID=true` and `userNamespaceMode=Pod|Cluster` can fail.
+  - Mounting `sysfs` (`/sys`) is not allowed from a process in a user namespace that does not own the network namespace.
+Impact: pods with `hostNetwork=true` and `userNamespaceMode=Pod|Cluster` can fail.

 In order to avoid breaking existing workloads `Host` is the default value of `userNamespaceMode`.